 United Nations, General Assembly.
 Universal Declaration of Human Rights.
 Resolution 217 A, 10 Dec.
 1948.
 United Nations, www.un.org/en/universal-declaration-human-rights/.
 PDF download.

 Writing for Specialists: A Hybrid Method

-A writer using MLA style to document a legal work for a specialized readership that is likely to be familiar with the conventions of legal documentation may wish to adopt a hybrid method: in place of the author and title elements on the MLA template of core elements, identify the work by using the Bluebook citation.
-Then, follow the MLA template of core elements to list publication information for the version of the source you consulted.
+A writer using MLA style to document a legal work for a specialized readership that is likely to be familiar with the conventions of legal documentation may wish to adopt a hybrid method: in place of the author and title elements on the MLA format template, identify the work by using the Bluebook citation.
+Then, follow the MLA format template to list publication information for the version of the source you consulted.

 For example, to cite the United States Code using the hybrid method, treat the section cited as the work.
 As above, you can omit the title of the Web site, United States Code, since the code constitutes the entire Web site and is thus a self-contained work.